NeuroTechX/ntx_slack_archive/general.md

  >Hey everyone!
 Is anyone attending SIGGRAPH by any chance?
 My company, Neurable, will be showing/demoing our BCI publicly for the first time.
 Would love for any of you to come by and try it!

+7/19/2017 5:56 PM

+ **alexandre.barachant** :

+ >adamm_neurable : That's great.
+Out of curiosity, what EEG device are you using ?